Best Writing Software for Novelists 2025: Top Tools Ranked

 - Backup to Google Drive

-Pros: Free, clean design, easy start
+Pros: Free, clean design, easy start, mobile ease

-Cons: Limited features, Android focus
+Cons: Limited features, Android focus, manual sync, lags on big files

-Pricing: Free (March 9, 2025)
+Pricing: Free

-Ratings: Google Play: 4.3/5 (no Trustpilot/G2 data)
+User Ratings: Google Play: 4.3/5 (no Trustpilot/G2 data)

-Quote: “Novelist keeps it simple and free—love that,” X.
+What users say: “Novelist keeps it simple and free—love that,” X.

-3. Storyist
+#3.
+Storyist

-Description: Storyist’s sleek vibe suits Apple fans.
+Storyist’s sleek vibe suits Apple fans.
 It blends writing with storyboarding, shining for screenplays but solid for novels too.
 Its character sheets are a hidden gem—track traits without flipping apps.
 It’s a good best writing app for novelists on iOS.

 Key Features: